netxms/netxms-doc/admin/data-collection.rst

 String                   Instance name, that will be available as {instance} macro.
 String                   Instance user-readable description, that will be available
                          as {instance-name} macro
-NetObj                   .. versionadded:: 3.0.0
-                           Object connected with this :term:`DCI`
+NetObj                   Object connected with this :term:`DCI`
 ======================== ==========================================================